kass1337/myDataStructures/README.md

 **Queue**

+A linear collection that supports element insertion and removal at both ends.
+The name deque is short for "double ended queue".
+Combines stack and queue properties.
+The operations of insert O (1), delete O (1), access O (1) are defined.

+**Queue**

 A data structure that works on the FIFO (first in - first out) principle.
 Built with a templated class.
 The operations of insert O (1), delete O (1), access O (1) are defined.

 **Binary Search Tree**